Bulging discs and sciatica — causes and treatment options

 A bulging disc that triggers sciatica is located in the lumbar region, or lower back area, of the spinal column.
-The vertebrae in this region, which extends from the waist to the hips, are referred to as L1-L5 (in some individuals, L6 exists too).
+The vertebrae in this region, which extends from the waist to the hips, are referred to as L1 to L5 (in some individuals, L6 exists, too).

-The vertebrae in the lumbar region (and all along the entire spinal column) are cushioned by intervertebral discs that act as shock absorbers.
-Sometimes, these discs degenerate or become damaged due to the normal process of aging or due to injury.
+The vertebrae in the lumbar region, and along the entire spinal column, are cushioned by spinal discs that act as shock absorbers.
+Sometimes, these discs degenerate or become damaged due to the normal process of aging or because of injury.
 When the discs are damaged, they can weaken and develop bulges.
-These bulges, or protrusions, can put pressure on spinal nerves, and this can result in pain and discomfort at the location of the bulging disc or in other parts of the body.
+These bulges, or protrusions, can put pressure on spinal nerves resulting in pain and discomfort at the location of the bulging disc or in other parts of the body.

-When a lumbar bulging disc puts pressure on the sciatic nerve, the pain and discomfort often travels, or radiates, from the lower back to the buttocks, the legs, and even to the soles of the feet.
-That’s because the sciatic nerve is responsible for controlling the muscles in the back of the leg and sending signals of sensation to the buttocks, thighs, the lower leg, and the feet.
+When a lumbar bulging disc puts pressure on the sciatic nerve, the pain and discomfort often travels, or radiates, from the lower back to the buttocks, the legs and to the soles of the feet.
+That’s because the sciatic nerve is responsible for controlling the muscles in the back of the leg and sending signals of sensation to the buttocks, thighs, the lower leg and the feet.